feliciagomezlab/Gomez-Lab.github.io/contact/index.md

 {%
   include figure.html
   image="images/MCC.jpg"
-  caption="Mid Campus Center – the vibrant core of our Lab’s innovation and discovery"
+  caption="Mid Campus Center – the single cell of our lab’s research, where each idea is cultivated and multiplied."
 %}

 {% endcapture %}